 The Relevant Magazine article offers the opinion that we tend “to get tunnel vision in the United States and start thinking that the Southern Baptist Convention represents the nexus of evangelicalism writ large”.
-That tendency to develop tunnel vision concerns me increasingly as our country becomes more and more polarized on the political front.
-I fear we are being influenced so much by uniquely American culture and politics that we fail to consider a more global and eternal perspective to our own detriment and peril.
+That tunnel vision, which I see as well, concerns me increasingly as our country becomes more and more polarized on the political front.
+I fear we are being influenced so much by uniquely American culture and politics that we fail to have a more global and eternal perspective to our own detriment and peril.

 Western civilization, out of which American Christianity grew, has no doubt had great influence in the world.
-Much of it was very good – in the advancement of science, technology, representative government and the spread of the Gospel of Christ by missionary efforts into the rest of the world.
-But we shouldn’t be ignorant of our own failings as well – colonialization that devastated native populations, wars, slavery and many other evils have been perpetrated by the west, including Americans.
+Much of it was very good: the advancement of science, technology, representative government and the spread of the Gospel of Christ by missionary efforts into the rest of the world.
+But we shouldn’t be ignorant of our own failings as well: colonialization that devastated native populations, wars, slavery and many other evils are also the legacy the Christian west, including Americans.

-There is a view of the United States of America as a shining city set on a hill that is colored by manifest destiny, national pride and self-love wrapped in religious trappings that is beguiling.
+We tend to view the United States of America as a shining city set on a hill, but it may be more of a gaudy spectacle than we care to consider, illuminated by manifest destiny, national pride and self-love wrapped in religious trappings.
+Our view is beguiling to us.
 We might even think of ourselves as “God’s people”, like a modern Israel, with God’s blessing to ride roughshod over the world with a religious fervor and confidence that is wholly misplaced.

 We are not Israel.
-We aren’t Abraham’s descendants.
+We aren’t Abraham’s spiritual descendants (any more than a brother from Mongolia is).
 We aren’t indispensable to God.
 God can use a donkey to accomplish His purpose.

 We need to raise our sights to see the bigger picture of God’s purpose.
 An American evangelical church that is influenced by nationalism is out of step in God’s global and eternal purpose.

 God set the global stage of His purpose when He told Abraham He would bless all the nations through his descendants.
 (See Genesis 12:3; 22:18; and Gal.
-3:7-8) Jesus announced the global nature of his purpose and the purpose of all who would follow him in the Great Commission.
+3:7-8) Jesus established the global nature of his purpose for all who would follow him in the Great Commission.
 (Matt.
 28:18-23) John saw the culmination of God’s purpose in Revelations when he looked and beheld: